There are different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.

 - A minimum grade of D in Maths at IGCSE level or the required NCEA credits.

-- You have taken the International Baccalaureate (IB) and completed the Diploma with a minimum of 24 points, with English as Language A1 at either Higher or Standard level and any Mathematics subject.
+- International Baccalaureate (IB) and completed the Diploma with a minimum of 24 points, with English as Language A1 at either Higher or Standard level and any Mathematics subject.

 Admission ad eundem statum with credit

-You must apply for credits using the Application for Assessment of Credit form
+Please apply for credits using the Application for Assessment of Credit

-Discretionary Entrance is a means of gaining entrance to university available to New Zealand citizens and Permanent Residents who are under 20 years of age and who have not otherwise gained a university entrance qualification.
-A student who has undertaken Year 13 beyond 1 June at a New Zealand secondary school may not normally be admitted under the Discretionary Entrance provisions before July in the following year.
+New Zealand citizens and Permanent Residents who are under 20 years of age and who have not otherwise gained a university entrance qualification may be eligible to apply for Discretionary Entrance.
+A student who has been enrolled as a Year 13 student beyond 1 June at a New Zealand secondary school is not normally eligible to be admitted through Discretionary Entrance before July in the following year.

-The decision to award Discretionary Entrance is made by designated members of the University’s academic staff.
-A successful applicant would be likely to have a minimum of 80 credits at NCEA Level 2 over four approved subjects, and the literacy and numeracy standards required for University Entrance.
+The decision to grant Discretionary Entrance is made by designated members of the University’s academic staff.
+Successful applicants would be expected to have a minimum of 80 credits at NCEA Level 2 over four approved subjects, and the literacy and numeracy standards required for University Entrance.
 The number of credits achieved with merit and excellence will also be taken into account.
+We may expect support from the Principal of your school and we would expect that the study you had taken would be highly relevant to your proposed study at Lincoln.
 Applicants with qualifications other than NCEA will also be considered.

 Important notes for all applicants